 What is Decay?

 Because such transistors cannot be instantaneously turned either ON or OFF, there is a risk of cross-conducting.
-It is essential that the transistors are switched off to allow the current to flow through the diodes freely.
+The transistors must be switched off to allow the current to flow through the diodes freely.
 This safe period is known as ‘dead time’ and can be calculated from the information in the transistor datasheet.

 In the case of fast decay, the voltage in the circuit is reversed across the windings, which decreases the current at a much faster rate.
-With regard to DC motors, this is essential so as to prevent the motor from failing.
+In regards to DC motors, this is essential to prevent the motor from failing.
 The limitation of this technique, however, is that it produces a high power supply current ripple.

 With slow decay, the current path can be delineated by either two low-side or two high-side MOSFETs connected in series.
 The decay in current is then defined according to the LR time constant, where R is a series connection of two MOSFETs Rdson.;